CamielAncher/CJIB/README.md

 ### Current Capabilities
 - **Missing "NL" Detection:** Automatically flags plates without the "NL" identifier.
-- **Batch Processing:** Analyze up to 200 license plate images in a single run.
+- **Batch Processing:** Analyze up to as many license plate images in a single run as you want to pay for.
 - **Custom Plate Generation:** Simulate license plate images with anomalies for testing.
 - **Simple Reporting:** Flagged anomalies are logged for further inspection.
 - **Azure Integration:** Seamless integration with Azure Blob Storage and Computer Vision API.